ryanhenryhull/dragonflySDMs/src/README.md

 output: html_document
 ---

-# Providing order to these scripts
+# What's in src/ ?

+These files will not be ran directly.
+They will either be called by scripts/, or are simply versions of code that won't be used in the main process.

+## leucorrhinia_gbif_processing.R

+A previous version of scripts/01_full_odonata_gbif_processing for just the family

-## 1. full_odonata_gbif_processing.R
+## comparing_intacta_mydownload_larsdownload.R

-To process all USA/CAN dragonfly observations.
-Note leucorrhinia_gbif_processing.R was a previous version for just the family comparing_intacta_mydownload_larsdownload.R was cause I was skeptical about the difference between our two downloads.
+I was skeptical about the difference between our two downloads

+## Iversen_milfoil_rf_short.R

+Prof. Iversen's rf code from a previous study

-## 2. overay_gbif_with_hydroatlas.R
+## leucorrhinia_random_forest.R

-## 3. The random forest scripts

-Iversen_milfoil_rf_short.R was Prof. Iversen's code from a previous study leucorrhinia_random_forest.R was the first run at RF using a well observed whiteface
+The first run at RF using a well observed whiteface

-setting_rf_hyperparameters.R to find a middle ground rf hyperparamaterization before we run the model over all dragonflies.

-odonata_randomforest_loop.R to run the model over all qualifying odonates